This post was originally published on November 30, 2016, and was updated on April 6, 2020.

 - Manual communication through email or chat

 What is the lead lifecycle expectation?
-Since both sales and marketing have been involved in the development of your lead scoring engine, both sides will be more engaged in with this process.
+Since both sales and marketing have been involved in the development of your lead scoring engine, both sides will be more engaged in this process.
 How well has marketing nurtured the lead?
 How well has sales managed the close?
 If both marketing and sales have met the lead lifecycle expectations, then conversion rates should rise, as well as close rates — and isn’t that what every organization wants?

 Post Lead Scoring Best Practices

-Once several leads have gone through the lead scoring process and deals have fallen through, gone stagnant, or simply been disqualified, extrapolate what possible criteria may have lead to these failed deals.
+Once several leads have gone through the lead scoring process and deals have fallen through, gone stagnant, or simply been disqualified, extrapolate what possible criteria may have led to these failed deals.
 Perhaps some criteria need to be weighted more heavily, or other criteria added.
 Often there are negative attributes we fail to identify without some hindsight.

 Another issue that commonly arises is that the sales team laments the lack of leads.
 Ensure your marketing team is providing sales with a healthy supply of leads.
 After several months of data collection, look at close rates of SQLs and determine whether the sales team can handle more or less leads.